 Smith touched on a profound aspect of our social reality: that the oppression and indignation experienced by the oppressed, as well as the strife between the oppressed and oppressor, have always existed.
 The only thing that’s changed is increased public awareness and scrutiny.

-Many are familiar with the recent, high-profile sexual misconduct cases related to Harvey Weinstein, Kevin Spacey, Brett Ratner, Louis C.K., and many others.
+No doubt we’re all familiar with the recent high-profile sexual misconduct cases related to Harvey Weinstein, Kevin Spacey, Charlie Rose, Louis C.K., and many others.
 I brought up the Smith quote because there are both subtle and explicit parallels between the normalization and maintenance of racism and patriarchy—including the way those who occupy positions of social power choose to interpret and respond to actions that reinforce these unequal power dynamics.

-Due to the influx of men being exposed for predatory behavior, there have been many men who respond with victim-blaming sentiments (“It’s your fault, so it’s your problem,” “why are you only saying something now?” and so on), or excusing the deluge of revelations as being “witch hunts” (suggesting there is no real problem), or stating these cases are anomalies and that they don’t represent common attitudes or behaviors (#NotAllMen).
+With the intense swell of men being exposed for predatory behavior, there have been many men who respond with victim-blaming sentiments (“It’s your fault, so it’s your problem,” “why are you only saying something now?” and so on).
+Others excuse the deluge of revelations as being “witch hunts” (suggesting there is no real problem), or stating these cases are anomalies and that they don’t represent common attitudes or behaviors (#NotAllMen).
 These kinds of reactions mimic how many white people misidentify root issues of racism and decide that race relations are now “worse than ever” simply because racial injustice is more difficult to ignore.